-Although you’re not looking to get lost while on holidays, it is lots of fun at Tasmazia.
+Although you’re not looking to get lost while on holiday, it is lots of fun at Tasmazia.

 This is not just an attraction for the kids but a day out for the whole family to enjoy.
 Offering fun and laughter it is one of the world’s largest maze complexes to explore.

 This magical world of Tasmazia tells unique Tasmanian stories with each building on display.
 It also represents 40 countries in the Embassy Gardens.